sarkershantonu/Automation-Getting-Started/AllureJunit/README.md

 3. This is maven surefire plugins base execution. if you want integration tests, use failsafe.

 # Project Requirements
-1. JDK 8
+1. JDK 8+ (tested upto 21)
-2. maven 3.3.9
+2. maven 3.3.9 +

-And in sider POM :
+And inside POM :

 3. Junit for test
 4. SLF4J/log4j for logging support of allure
 5. Allure Junit Adapter
-6. Allure support plugins & reporters
+6. Allure plugins for reporting + surefire listener
-7. Jetty server to deploy report locally : pre-configured port 9000

 # How to start :
 1. Download this project